sstrickland85/ask-aiL/README.md

 - Ragie.ai API key
 - OpenAI API key

-**NOTE: my keys are in the .env file, use these for initial tests**
+**NOTE: .env.example is a template.
+You will need my keys and then remove .example from the file name.**

 ### Step 1: Set Up Your Environment